kyracho/Kyrachatbot/README.md

 ### Kyrachatbot

 Hi there!
 Glad you made it here.

-Here are the key components of the project:
+In case you want to replicate this project for your use, here are its key components:

 1. Frontend (React):
     * Developed the user interface where potential employers can interact with the Kyra Chatbot.
 This interface allows users to type in questions and receive responses from the chatbot.